gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 ### Create Subscription lab

-1. Login in EEM using the user **EEM-user**
+1. Login in EEM using the user **es-user**

-We will use the user **EEM-user** to experience the application developer view: the application developer is authorized to only access the catalog.
+We will use the user **es-user** to experience the application developer view: the application developer is authorized to only access the catalog.

 Logout if not already done, by clicking on the user icon on the top right corner: